JulianeRoeder/LiaScript-classroom-test/README.md

 - [                ] The part about taxonomic integration was too short
 - [                ] The part about taxonomic integration was too long
 - [                ] The part about taxonomic integration had an appropriate length
-- [                ] The workshop was too long
-- [                ] The workshop was too short
-- [                ] The workshop had an approriated length
-- [                ] There were enough breaks
-- [                ] The infrastructure was appropriate (room, tech, etc.)

 How did you like the contents of this workshop?